-Tax reform axes harassment deduction: The issue of sexual harassment also made it into the tax reform bills that have passed the House and Senate and are awaiting action by a conference committee to meld them into one piece of legislation to be voted on again by both chambers.
+Tax reform axes harassment deduction: The issue of sexual harassment also made it into the tax reform bill debated by the House and Senate and now awaiting action by a conference committee to meld them into one piece of legislation to be voted on again by both chambers.

-The original House version of H.R.
-1, the Tax Cuts and Jobs Act, and its Senate-amended version each include a provision that would disallow tax deductions on sexual harassment legal settlements.
+When that happens, it looks like H.R.
+1, the Tax Cuts and Jobs Act, will contain a provision that would disallow tax deductions on sexual harassment legal settlements.

 Current tax law allows many payouts and legal fees resulting from these types of cases to be written off as business expenses.

-The tax bill language came from an amendment, authored by Colorado Republican Rep. Ken Buck, that was added during House debate of H.R.
-1 last month.
-The addition to the bill, noted Buck in a press release, would eliminate "the business expense deduction for hush money associated with sexual assault and sexual harassment cases."
+The tax bill language came from a House-offered amendment, authored by Colorado Republican Rep. Ken Buck, to H.R.
+1. In a press release, Buck noted his proposal would eliminate "the business expense deduction for hush money associated with sexual assault and sexual harassment cases."

 For all y'all tax policy wonks, the tax bill's specific language, found on pages 188 and 189, says: